Ni Es lo Mismo Ni Es Igual: Critical reception

 Ni Es Lo Mismo Ni Es Igual was met with positive reaction from critics.
 Evan Gutierrez of Allmusic gave the album a five-star rating, commenting that "Guerra offers delightful surprise in song after song."
 Guerra expressed his surprise at the success of the album and compared it to one of his earlier albums, Bachata Rosa.
-John Lannert from Billboard, choice Ni es lo mismo ni es igual as the best latin album of 1999.
+John Lannert from Billboard, choice Ni es lo mismo ni es igual as the best Latin album of 1999.

 On the 42nd Grammy Awards, the album received a Grammy Award nomination for Best Latin Pop Performance, which it lost to Tiempos by Ruben Blades.
 At the first Latin Grammy Awards in 2000, the album received two Latin Grammy Awards for "Best Merengue Performance" and "Best Engineered Album".
 The album was also nominated for Album of the Year, which it lost to Luis Miguel's Amarte Es Un Placer.

 Commercial performance

 Ni Es Lo Mismo Es Igual was released on 15 December 1998, four years after his previous album, Fogaraté, in 1994.
 The album debuted and peaked at No. 4 on Top Latin Albums, where it remained for two non-consecutive weeks.
 On the Tropical Albums chart, the album also debuted and peaked at No. 2 for four consecutive weeks, in which the No. 1 spot was being held off by Elvis Crespo's Suavemente.
-As of July 2004, the album has sold over 400,000 copies.
+As of July 2004, the album has sold over 400,000 copies in the United States.
+The album sold over one million copies worldwide, including 100,000 copies in Spain and 450,000 in the United States.